 The easiest way to secure sensitive data is to not have any in the first place.
-Of course, that's not a realistic option.
-Therefore, IT professionals must devise a strategy based on best practices to secure data at rest, in use and in motion.
+Of course, that's not a realistic option for the vast majority of organizations.

-Information theft, which Accenture called "the most expensive and fastest rising consequence of cybercrime" in its 2019 Cost of Cybercrime Study, is the primary reason for organizations to pay attention to how they protect data.
-Stolen data can be used for identity fraud, corporate or government espionage and a lure for ransomware.
+Information theft is the primary reason for organizations to pay attention to how they protect data.
+Stolen data can be used for identity fraud, for corporate or government espionage, and as a lure for ransomware.

 Midsize and small organizations are attractive targets for information theft because they often don't have sophisticated data security policies and tools in place.
 Smaller organizations might also bristle at the cost of security tools or policy enforcement, but the risk of a major data loss to information theft should be justification for the resources -- both budget and staff -- to protect data.